HarshCasper/NeoAlgo/Resources/Bubble_Sort.md

 #### 1st pass:

-Now we have to start pair-wise comparisons & on first comparison we find that 2 is great than 1 so both the elements are swapped.
+Now we have to start pair-wise comparisons & on the first comparison, we find that 2 is great than 1 so both the elements are swapped.

 Index -> 0 1 2 3 4
 Element-> 1 2 4 5 3

-On comparison of 2 & 4, we find they are already sorted so next we compare 4 & 5 & find that they are also sorted.
+On comparison of 2 & 4, we find they are already sorted so next, we compare 4 & 5 & find that they are also sorted.
 Hence, we didn’t swap the elements.
 Now we compare 5 & 3, and as 5 is greater than 3 so we swap them.
 All of this happens in the first pass.
-At the end of first pass the array is –
+At the end of the first pass, the array is –

 Index -> 0 1 2 3 4
 Element-> 1 2 4 3 5

 #### 2nd pass:

 We again start form the front & start pair-wise comparisons & swap wherever necessary.
-On first comparison of 1 & 2, they are not swapped as they are already sorted.
+On the first comparison of 1 & 2, they are not swapped as they are already sorted.
 Same goes for 2 & 4.
-On next comparison between 4 & 3, 4 being greater than 3 is swapped with 3.
+On the next comparison between 4 & 3, 4 is greater than 3 is swapped with 3.

 Index -> 0 1 2 3 4
 Element-> 1 2 3 4 5